 Call your doctor or nurse if you have any of these symptoms and/or and new or unusual symptoms:

 - Fever of 100.5 F (38 C) or higher

-- Easy bruising or bleeding
+- Easy bleeding or bruising

 - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines

 - Throwing up more than 3 times a day

 - Pain in your mouth or throat that makes it hard to eat or drink

 - New rash and/or itching